 In compliance with AS ISO 14644.3 B.6.4 "Procedure for installed filter system leakage scan test with a DPC".
 This integrity test is performed with a special Discrete Particle Counter, it’s much more clean than the old DOP oil method and it can be performed without isolating the smoke alarm.

 AG&G Services.
 Victoria, NSW, ACT, Queensland, Tasmania, South Australia

-NATA/ILAC Certified HEPA, Clean Room and Laboratory Testing Services.
+Authorised by NATA to perform HEPA filters, Clean Room and Laboratory Testing Services.